 A recertification plan requires engagement in continued professional development (CPD).
 Psychotherapists are required to identify areas for development relevant to their current practice.
 The appropriateness of activity undertaken is up to each psychotherapist in consultation with their clinical supervisor.

-Participation in the Board’s recertification programme is mandatory and applies to all psychotherapists holding a current APC.
+Participation in the Board’s annual recertification programme is mandatory and applies to all psychotherapists holding a current APC.

 Recertification plans are completed through your MyPBANZ portal.